ec429/fc-aviation/README.md

 ### Flying Boats

 The Early Flying Boat operates like a slightly longer-ranged light bomber, but the Patrol Boat and the Twenties, Thirties and Heavy Flying Boat can all attack ships.
 Combined with their long endurance, this makes them great sub-hunters.
 And (like all seaplanes) they can use Buoys and Seaplane Tenders as refuelling bases.

+They do not suffer the usual 75% defence penalty for aircraft on the ground attacked by ground troops.

 ### Lighter Than Air